MarkD833/RCBUS-68xxx/code/README.md

 ---

-# SC611
+## SC611

-The code in this folder provides a simple demonstration of sending bit banged SPI data out using an [SC611](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) MicroSD module.
+The code in this folder provides a simple demonstration of sending bit banged SPI data out using an [SC611](https://smallcomputercentral.com/rcbus/sc600-series/sc611-rcbus-micro-sd/) MicroSD module to read some information from a Microchip 25LC256 SPI EEPROM.

-The program spi_xfer.x68 simply sends out 4 individual bytes followed by 2 16-bit words.
-The PNG image shows an LA trace of the data being sent.

-I was going to try and read the card ID register of an actual SD card but it became rather cumbersome in assembly language so I'll save that for when I get GCC applications up and running.
+The program reads a 16-bit address from location $0000 in the EEPROM.
+It then reads and prints characters starting at that 16-bit address until a NULL is read.
+The PNG images shows an LA trace of the reading of location $000 and the reading of the null terminated string.
+I've included the hex file of the data in the EEPROM.
+It's the vocabulary from my Arduino SP0256 module.

 ---

-# SC704
+## SC704

 The code in this folder provides 2 simple demonstrations to exercise the [SC704](https://smallcomputercentral.com/rcbus/sc700-series/sc704-rcbus-i2c-bus-master/) I2C bus master module.